-Article 23 - Seniority
+Article 22 - Seniority

-23.1 Definition
+22.1 Definition

-For the purpose of all articles in this Agreement, for each bargaining unit, seniority shall be determined by the worker's date of hire in the classified service.
-In case of a tie, seniority shall be determined by original hire date, then by hours in paid status (for employees hired prior to January 1, 2016) and then by lot.
-The date of hire shall be the first paid day as a probationary worker in a permanent classified position (not including substitute status).
+For the purpose of all articles in this Agreement, for each bargaining unit member hired prior to January 1, 2016, seniority shall be determined by hours in paid status in the classified service accrued as of December 31, 2015.
+For each bargaining unit member hired on or after January 1, 2016, seniority shall be determined by the worker's original hire date in the classified service.
+In case of a tie, seniority shall be determined by original hire date and then by lot.
+The original hire date shall be the first paid day as a probationary worker in a permanent classified position (not including substitute status).

-- 23.1.1 For those workers employed by the Office as of December 31, 2015, the relative order of seniority that existed as of that date for each classification covered by this Agreement shall be "frozen" on the basis of hours in paid status as it appears in the seniority list as of June 30, 2015. - 23.1.2 In the event of a tie in seniority on the basis of date of hire, the tie will be broken by original hire date, then by hours of paid status with the Office, for those hired prior to July 1, 2015.
+- 22.1.1 For those workers employed by the Office as of December 31, 2015, the relative order of seniority that existed as of that date for each classification covered by this Agreement shall be "frozen" on the basis of hours in paid status as it appears in the seniority list as of June 30, 2015. - 22.1.2 In the event of a tie in seniority on the basis of date of hire, the tie will be broken by original hire date, then by hours of paid status with the Office, for those hired prior to July 1, 2015.
 In the event a tie in seniority remains after applying hours of paid status, if applicable, the tie will be broken by lot.

-23.2 Seniority and Years of Service
+22.2 Seniority and Years of Service